 New technologies come and go, and website builders adapt with the times without requiring any additional effort or development on your behalf.
 This is not necessarily the case for CMS systems.

-In essence, a website builder is an easier, faster tool that removes much of technical burden of starting and maintaining a cutting edge website.
+In essence, an online site designer is an easier, faster tool that removes much of technical burden of starting and maintaining a cutting edge website.

-For businesses that have no Web design experience, or simply want a good website up as fast as possible with as little hassle as possible, a website builder is the right choice.
+For companies that have no Web design experience, or simply want a good website up as fast as possible with as little hassle as possible, a website builder is the right choice.

-For businesses that want a customizable and flexible Web solution that they are prepared to work on, and maintain, a CMS is the best choice because it offers more power and flexibility "under-the-hood".
+For organizations that want a customizable and flexible Web solution that they are prepared to work on, and maintain, a CMS is the best choice because it offers more power and flexibility "under-the-hood".

-Are you still undecided on a Web solution for your business?
+Are you still undecided on a Web solution?
 Check out this complete create a website resource, which also provides free advice - simply submit your requirements and receive the best possible Web solution recommendations.

 Have you already decided on a Web platform?
 What were the key factors in making your decision?

-Share your small business Web development experience and advice in the comments, to help others decide.
+Share your Web development experience and advice in the comments, to help others decide.

 Ask us a question on anything and we'll give you a simple expert answer.
 FREE!